deadlyvipers/dojo_rules/introduction.md

-My name is Mister Quark
+My name is MisterQuark
+My favorite Code School path so far is HTML/CSS